Confocal families of plane algebraic curves

 while the combinations

 are also determined by the prescribed foci.

 Thus exactly three real parameters remain free, so the dimension is

-If the curve $G(u,v,w)=0$ is nonsingular, then $G\in W_{3,1,6}$, and the confocal curves are sextics with nine cusps.
-If $G(u,v,w)=0$ is nodal, then $G\in W_{3,0,4}$, and there is a 2-dimensional set of confocal tri-cuspidal quartics.
-If $G(u,v,w)=0$ is cuspidal, then $G\in W_{3,0,3}$, and there is a 1-dimensional set of confocal cuspidal cubics.
+If the curve $G(u,v,w)=0$ is nonsingular, then $G\in W_{3,1,6}$, and the corresponding dual curves are sextics with nine cusps.
+If $G(u,v,w)=0$ is nodal, then $G\in W_{3,0,4}$, and there is a 2-dimensional set of corresponding confocal tri-cuspidal quartics.
+If $G(u,v,w)=0$ is cuspidal, then $G\in W_{3,0,3}$, and there is a 1-dimensional set of corresponding confocal cuspidal cubics.
 According to Roberts \cite{Roberts1901}*{p.~154}, in this last case there are 36 different one-dimensional families. \end{example}